Notification

 • Fear of disappointing a partner

-When individuals feel calmer, sexual experiences with partners can become more enjoyable.
+When individuals feel emotionally relaxed, partnered sexual experiences often become more enjoyable and less stressful.

 • More satisfying orgasms